Lech Wałęsa's pen: History

-Large pens with the Pope's image have been mass-produced by Ludwik Górka of Myślenice shortly after Karol Wojtyła has been elected as Pope.
+Large pens with the Pope's image have been mass-produced by Ludwik Górka of Myślenice since shortly after Karol Wojtyła's election as Pope.
 His business, founded in 1960, was manufacturing stationery, often with other religious and vacation images.
 The product was distributed mainly at popular pilgrimage sites (Jasna Góra, Niepokalanów, St. Anne Mountain).
 One of those pens was gifted to Lech Wałęsa in August 1980 at the Gdańsk Shipyard, during the strikes.
 While not directly confirmed, it is speculated that the giver was a witness or participant of the events, possibly having been a participant of a pilgrimage from Gdańsk to Częstochowa.

 Lech Wałęsa used this pen on August 31, 1980, at 16:45 to sign the Gdańsk Agreement, which was photographed and recorded, and the video was published through television networks across the world.
 In 1983, the owner donated the pen and the Nobel Peace Prize medal and diploma to the Jasna Góra sanctuary.
 The Pauline Fathers of Jasna Góra have in the following decades donated the pen to various historical and patriotic exhibitions.